San Bernardino is a city in California located in the county seat of the same name.

 It is a mountain retreat that is open throughout the year.

-Being a popular tourist destination, there are many hotels and cabins in the area for visitors to stay.
+Being a popular tourist destination, the area has many hotels and cabins for visitors to stay.

 Skiing and snowboarding are popular activities during the winter when it snows here.